HbA1c Tests and T1D: The Good, The Bad and the Ugly

 But, that’s not easy.
 The T1D Exchange reports that the percentage of T1Ds whose A1c levels have achieved the ADA goal of <7.0% (<53 mmol/mol) was only 17% for children and adolescents <18 years old, and only 21% for adults.
 At the next level up, only 37% of adults achieved <7.5% (<58 mmol/mol).

-The “healthiest” A1c is roughly around 6%, as measured by all-cause mortality among the population at large.
+Let’s start with what the medical literature says: The healthiest A1c is roughly at or below 6%, as measured by all-cause mortality among the population at large.
 Indeed, there’s a linear correlation between A1c levels and health outcomes, as described in the paper, “The association of chronic complications with time in tight range and time in range in people with type 1 diabetes: a retrospective cross-sectional real-world study.”
 The following graphic from that paper shows that a 10% increase for time in tight range resulted in a decrease of 23.8% of cardiovascular disease, and 34.9% of strokes.

 The Bad…

-Unfortunately, it took a while before the DCCT data was scrutinized more carefully to observe that other complications with intensive insulin treatment affected the study group.
+While this has long been known to be true by data associated with T2Ds, it took a while before the DCCT data was scrutinized more carefully to observe that T1Ds who treated glucose intensively with insulin were also suffering from ASCVD as well.
 In the 2014 article in Diabetes Care, The Diabetes Control and Complications Trial/Epidemiology of Diabetes Interventions and Complications Study at 30 Years: Overview, the authors found that, while those who were under tighter control didn’t suffer microvascular damage as much, there was an increase of macrovascular damage, including cardiovascular disease (CVD), leading to heart attacks and strokes, among other comorbidities.

 To achieve lower A1c values, the increase in insulin protocols since the DCCT has seen the rate of obesity in T1Ds rising precipitously, leading to many of the complications associated with type 2 diabetes: insulin resistance, kidney and liver disease, etc. In a meta-analysis titled, “Obesity in Type 1 Diabetes: Pathophysiology, Clinical Impact, and Mechanisms,” obesity in adults with T1D rose from 3.4% at baseline (1986 to 1988, prior to the DCCT) to 22.7% in 2004 to 2007.
 The most recent data, according to the Lancet article, “Obesity in people living with type 1 diabetes,” shows that T1D obesity is now at 37% in 2023.